vinhnx/iOS-Toolbox/README.md

 Software development, especially mobile development has been improving rapidly.
 Nowadays, they are things that are unthinkable as of several years ago.

-The world is moving to *our hear* (VR) and now soon [artificial intelligent assistant](https://github.com/Microsoft/BotBuilder).
+The world is moving to *virtual reality* (VR) and now soon [artificial intelligent assistant](https://github.com/Microsoft/BotBuilder).
 And as a mobile software/iOS developer, I think they're always many thing for us to learn everyday.

 Being able to keep track of what's new in technology today is really [difficult](https://bpoplauschi.wordpress.com/2015/04/08/list-of-blogs/), it's daunting, not to say an impossible task; but we can't help but have to keep being updated, unless we want to be left behind.